inthenile/Birthday-Countdown/README.md

 Learnings: Learned about the suppress function, practiced my conditional and loop statements.
 I had to come up with unique solutions for leap years, and it was nice training for me.
 Also tried documenting the program very clearly, using comments as I saw necessary.

+I programmed this application without following any tutorials.
+I only read documentation and skimmed the web for possible solutions to specific problems I encountered.

 Example photo of the application in use:
 ![BirthdayCountdown](https://user-images.githubusercontent.com/87648450/132882477-9b3406ec-4727-4a65-bc75-d8fdcf02df04.PNG)